jamescorriveau/Whisk-Culinary/README.md

 ## Project Overview

-This project is a full-stack web application built using **React** for the frontend, **Flask** and **Python** for the backend, and **SQLAlchemy** for database management.
-The application is styled with **Vanilla CSS & Tailwind CSS** and integrates **PayPal** for payment processing.
-The database was custom-built for the application's specific needs.
-Below is a breakdown of how the different components work together.
+Whisk is a full-stack web application built as an online store with a specifically curated inventory (created by me) for customers in the market for professional grade kitchen tools.
+Below is a breakdown of this project...

 1. **User Interaction**: React frontend, searching for products, adding items to their cart, and managing their accounts.
 2. **Backend Communication**: Flask backend via RESTful API calls, which handle tasks like authenticating users, fetching product data, and updating the shopping cart.